tgentry300/react-cards/README.md

         </div>
     </div>
 ```

+[Here's](https://jsfiddle.net/80oe9svv/) a runnable version if you'd like to
+play around with it.

 The line with `&&` in it basically reads as: "If there's a message, render a
 paragraph with that message".
 You can use the same trick to conditionally render